Skip to Content

 We Want Another Pomeranian

-It’s much cheaper and simpler to buy a new puppy instead of going through the breeding process.
+Buying a new puppy’s much cheaper and simpler than going through the breeding process.

 Our Friends Want a Pomeranian

-It’s rare to ever make a profit when breeding puppies.
-Raising a litter will most likely cost you a lot more than you could have imagined.
-You probably bought a dog initially for companionship and fun and, even if you spent $500, that equates to $50 per year if he only lives for 10 years.
-It’s less than $1 per week and much cheaper than a cup of coffee.
+It’s rare ever to make a profit when breeding puppies.
+Raising a litter will cost you much more than you could have imagined.
+You probably bought a dog initially for companionship and fun, and even if you spent $500, that equates to $50 per year if he only lives for ten years.
+It’s less than $1 weekly and much cheaper than a cup of coffee.

 My Pomeranian Needs This Experience